Joseph-Pabian/Life-expectancy-/README.md

 ## Conclusion

 Life expectancy is significantly higher in developed countries, with a strong effect size.
 This supports the hypothesis that development status is a key factor in public health outcomes.
+If you're wondering why there's not more overlap in life expectancy between developed and developing countries, it's important to note that this analysis focuses on group averages.
+While there may be individual variation, the aggregated data highlights a clear systemic difference in outcomes.